davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 These semantics for referencing memory and dealing with types are what makes C++ so 'close to the metal'.
-The entire type system is basically syntactic sugar on top of byte offsets that get hardcoded into machine code by the compiler.
+The entire type system is basically syntactic sugar on top of byte offsets that get hardcoded by the compiler.
-Although this is about as fast as you can get, it also comes with the caveat that you can't be sure the pointer contains a meaningful memory address.
+Although this is about as fast as you can get, you also can't be sure that the pointer contains a meaningful memory address.
 If you're lucky, a buggy pointer will contain an invalid address, and attempts to dereference it will crash the program.
 If you're unlucky, a buggy pointer will actually point back into data your